MenB in Ireland

 The Irish perspective

-'Invasive meningococcal disease (due to group b ) is still seen in this country – the widespread rash , shock and features of meningitis are every parent’s nightmare .
-The introduction of a group b vaccine in addition to the c vaccine already in the immunization schedule would be a major step forward and would dramatically reduce the prevalence of meningococcal disease in Ireland'
+'There has been a rise in meningococcal disease in 2013.
+This is a very serious and potentially lethal infection that we still see in Ireland – the widespread rash, shock and features of meningitis are every parent’s nightmare.
+The introduction of a group B vaccine in addition to the C vaccine already in the immunisation schedule would be a major step forward and would dramatically reduce the prevalence of meningococcal disease in Ireland'

 Professor Alf Nicolson, Consultant Paediatrician, Children’s University Hospital, Temple Street Dublin